top of page

 I make small, themed, evolving design ranges, limited editions and one of a kind pieces.

 I have a studio in Stirling Enterprise Park and a net store studio in Cellardyke in the East Neuk of Fife.
-In normal times (Covid restrictions permitting) I divide my time between the two.
+I divide my time between the two.

 Education and Training